kshman/DutyContent/README.md

 # Duty Content for FFXIV

 * Duty finding codes from https://github.com/purutu/ACT.DFAssist
 * Network analyzer codes from https://github.com/Noisyfox/ACT.FFXIVPing

 ## For 6.0(EndWalker) update
-* Critical Engament alert is not working correctly
-* Progress visible in new area's FATEs is not shown correctly
+* New area's FATEs progress is not working correctly
 * Most of instace dungeons are added. but, need more time to add FATEs (Actually I don't know how to gather FATEs information 😱)

 ---